On This Page

 For additional information, see Removal of Incomplete in the academic rules.

-If you never attended and/or only submitted a few assignments, and you did not officially withdraw from the class, your instructor will assign a grade of NA.
+If you never attended and you did not officially drop from the class by the financial drop deadline as it appears in the academic calendar, you will be assigned a grade of NA.
 If you receive an NA for a class, you will not have the option of petitioning for an Incomplete or a letter grade.